AlexxNica/ssd/docs/sites/all/libraries/raven-js/docs/sourcemaps.rst

       2da95dfb052f477380608d59d32b4ab9 upload-sourcemaps --url-prefix \
       https://mydomain.invalid/static /path/to/assets

+.. admonition:: Assets Accessible at Multiple Origins

+    If you leave out the ``--url-prefix`` parameter the paths will be prefixed with ``~/`` automatically to support multi origin behavior.

 All files that end with `.js` and `.map` below `/path/to/assets` are automatically uploaded to the release `2da95dfb052f477380608d59d32b4ab9` in this case.
 If you want to use other extensions you can provide it with the ``--ext`` parameter.

+.. admonition:: Validating Sourcemaps

+    Unfortunately it can be quite challenging to ensure that sourcemaps are actually valid themselves and uploaded correctly.
+To ensure that everything is working as intended you can use the `--validate` flag when uploading sourcemaps which will attempt to locally parse the sourcemap and look up the references.
+Note that there are known cases where the validate flag will indicate failures when the setup is correct (if you have references to external sourcemaps then the validation tool will indicate a failure).

+    Here are some things you can check in addition to the validation step:

+    *   Make sure that the URL prefix is correct for your files.
+This is easy to get wrong.
+    *   Make sure you upload the matching sourcemaps for your minimized files.
+    *   Make sure that your minified files you have on your servers actually have references to your files.

 .. sentry:edition:: hosted